 The return of “Roseanne” to prime-time TV in early 2018 was met with much fanfare — but that quickly died down after star Roseanne Barr tweeted a racist remark about Valerie Jarrett that swiftly led to her firing by ABC.
 Not only was Barr’s show canceled, but reruns of old episodes were also pulled from Paramount Network, TV Land, CMT and Laff, according to The Wrap, meaning the actress won’t be getting residuals from those episodes, either.

-In 2007, Isaiah Washington lost his job on “Grey’s Anatomy” — which has one of the highest-paid casts on TV — after using a homophobic slur.
+In 2007, Isaiah Washington lost his job on “Grey’s Anatomy” after using a homophobic slur.
 The scandal ended up causing the actor major financial losses, and it almost cost him his career.
 “I lost everything,” he told the Huffington Post.
 “I couldn’t afford to have an agent … I couldn’t afford to have a publicist … I couldn’t afford to continue.”

 Despite his career rough patch, Washington returned to TV and even reprised his “Grey’s Anatomy” role for an episode in 2014.